selfdevs/accountability-dashboard/frontend/src/privacy-policy.md

 ## Delete your data

-If you want us to remove all your personal data, feel free to contact us.
+If you want us to remove all your personal data, feel free to email us at gdpr@theselfdev.com